 Fruit sticks, strips and bars

 You know those sticky, sweet things that kids ogle in the supermarket?
-They might claim to have a percentage of natural fruit juice in them, but on closer inspection you might be surprised to find the high amounts of concentrated sugar in each serve – never a good thing for little bodies and, according to dentists, disastrous when it comes to kids’ dental health.
+They might claim to have a percentage of natural fruit juice in them, but on closer inspection, you might be surprised to find the high amounts of concentrated sugar in each serve – never a good thing for little bodies and, according to dentists, disastrous when it comes to kids’ dental health.

-Juices and flavoured milks
+Juices and flavoured milk

-Fruit juice is not the same as eating a piece of fruit, just as flavoured milk does not have the same nutritional value of plain milk.
+Fruit juice is not the same as eating a piece of fruit, just as flavoured milk does not have the same nutritional value as plain milk.
 According to the Department of Health, sweet drinks are not necessary for kids to be healthy.
 Worse, they fill kids up with empty calories when they should be eating nutritious food, they contribute to tooth decay, and drinking them is habit-forming.
 Water is best!

 This has less to do with nutrition and more about how your child feels at school.
 Kids can be pretty unforgiving if a waft of something stinky joins the lunch circle!
 And while mum’s curried sausages might be a hit at home, it’s probably best left there.

 Fear not, the arduous task of keeping up with every new superfood is not the only path to good nutrition for our kids – besides, a lot of kids would rather piff a kale salad into the pine bark than eat it.
 Nutritionists advise that it’s quite simple: kids are best served whole foods and minimally processed foods that are less likely to contain unwanted fats, sugars and chemicals that growing bodies can do without.
 So stock up the fruit bowl!

 Here’s to a fun and healthy school year for our littlies.